-The MFA also raises short-term financing through an active \$500 million commercial paper program backstopped by two Canadian chartered banks.
+The MFA also raises short-term financing through an active commercial paper program, authorized up to \$700 million, and backstopped by two Canadian chartered banks.
 As well, the MFA has additional access to liquidity through a \$200 million credit facility with a Canadian chartered bank.
-Short-term financing supports a capital lease financing program, provides interim financing for short-term capital projects, and funding in anticipation of long-term borrowing or qualifying future revenue receipts.
-In order to maintain a continued presence in financial markets, typically the full \$500 million limit is issued.
-Proceeds raised, that are not immediately lent to clients, are invested in highly rated short-term investments, including chartered banks and British Columbia credit unions, or are held as cash for liquidity purposes.
+Short-term financing supports a capital lease financing program, provides interim financing for short-term capital projects and equipment, and funding in anticipation of long-term borrowing or qualifying future revenue receipts.
+In order to maintain a continued presence in financial markets, an amount in excess of \$500 million is typically issued.
+Proceeds raised that are not immediately lent to clients are invested in highly rated short-term investments, including chartered banks and British Columbia credit unions, or are held as cash for liquidity purposes.